Skip to content

 When you want to stop the server, press Ctrl + C.

-Run the run-agent as a service to maximize uptime for production use.
-Here, you have instructions to run the agent as a systemd service for running the bot as a daemon.
+To run the run-agent as a service to maximize uptime for production use, follow instructions for running the agent as a system service for running the bot as a daemon.

 Verifying Collateral Pool Smart Contracts#